deput/RWTaskKit/README.md

 ## Perform task neatly!

 ### Quick examle
-Here is an examle for a task defined in m file:
+Here is an examle for a task defined in a `.m` file:

 ```objc
 @task(Task1, RWTaskPriorityCritical, RWTaskEventWillFinishLaunching)